arabello/edm/README.md

   -h, --help                 display help for command
 ```

-For example.
-The YAML file
+For example, the YAML file

 ```yaml
 soundvilla: